 Zero Install automatically takes care of downloading applications and their dependencies when you run them on your computer.
 However, it is sometimes useful to download everything required to run an application and export it, e.g., for use on machine without an internet connection, or where the connection is very slow.

-0install export to generate a directory with archives holding all required implementations and a small bootstrapping executable for importing them and setting up Zero Install on systems that don't have it yet.
+0install export to generate a directory with archives holding all required implementations and a small Bootstrapper executable for importing them and setting up Zero Install on systems that don't have it yet.

-0install export --include-zero-install http://repo.roscidus.com/utils/vlc somedir
+0install export --include-zero-install https://apps.0install.net/gui/vlc.xml somedir

 0install store export sha256new_K44G7XQ4SOWRHVVFSXDW737RFQAKICZE6MAX35OJ7DJHABZKSLVQ vlc-win64-3.0.6.tbz2

 You can use the tool 0export to create self-installing bundles.